-Epidermolysis bullosa (ep-ih-dur-MOL-uh-sis buhl-LOE-sah) is a group of rare diseases that cause fragile, blistering skin.
-The blisters may appear in response to minor injury, even from heat, rubbing, scratching or adhesive tape.
-In severe cases, the blisters may occur inside the body, such as the lining of the mouth or the stomach.
+Epidermolysis bullosa (ep-ih-dur-MOL-uh-sis buhl-LOE-sah) is a rare condition that causes fragile, blistering skin.
+The blisters may appear in response to minor injury, even from heat, rubbing or scratching.
+In severe cases, the blisters may occur inside the body, such as the lining of the mouth or stomach.

-Epidermolysis bullosa has no cure, though mild forms may improve with age.
+Epidermolysis bullosa has no cure, but mild forms may improve with age.
 Treatment focuses on caring for blisters and preventing new ones.

 - Blisters inside the mouth and throat

 - Scalp blistering and hair loss (scarring alopecia)

 - Skin that looks thin

 - Tiny pimple-like bumps (milia)

 - Dental problems, such as tooth decay

 - Difficulty swallowing

 - Itchy, painful skin